Mystic5pirit/made-to-scale-fish/README.md

  In the case that I continue to work on this game, I plan on adding rare scales that have various effects.

+ The biggest things I learned from this experience are the importance of file management (why did I not use folders?) and the importance of consistent variable names.

  Itch.io link:
  https://mysticspirit.itch.io/built-to-scale-fish